The new look, open access September issue of InterMedia is now available – see here

 Dr Schmid holds a doctorate in law.

-Tonko Obuljen President of the HAKOM Council, Croatian Regulatory Authority for Network Industries (HAKOM)
+Tonko Obuljen BEREC CHAIR 2024 and President of the HAKOM Council, Croatian Regulatory Authority for Network Industries (HAKOM)

 Mr Obulijn has been active in the field of electronic communications, which includes engineering and managing experience in the microwave, satellite and fiber-optic systems as well as the broadcasting.
 He has previously been appointed as the Director of HAKOM (2006-2008) and the Member of HAKOM’s Council (2009-2013).
 During negotiations on the accession of the Republic of Croatia into the European Union he was a member of working group for Chapter 10 – Information Society.